Check out Our Videos!

 Kait is a patient advocate who shares her experience with miserable malalignment syndrome including how this diagnosis has impacted her work, sports, and sense of self.
 She talks about how she has learned to embrace challenges and the opportunity to develop new skills and passions.

 Tessa is a New Zealand flutist/composer who is based in New York City.
 She was (finally) diagnosed with dysplasia at age 57, had a very successful peri-acetabular osteotomy, and keeps her hip happy with all the stairs she has to climb in NYC.
-Tessa shares great wisdom around self-advocacy, finding the right care team, and her trusting body.
+Tessa shares great wisdom around self-advocacy, finding the right care team, and trusting her body.

 Eve is a hip dysplasia advocate who served as a Miles4Hips Junior Board Member in 2024.
 In this video she shares about her experience as a patient participant in hip dysplasia research looking at outcomes for patients who underwent PAO surgery with or without labral repair.